 Would the views we hold today be popular or unpopular by the standards of that era?
 And if unpopular, how many of us would be bold enough to risk everything we have, including our lives, to proclaim them?

-And even if we aren't willing to call them heroes because of those flaws, we can still marvel at what they created, acknowledge the ideas they fought for, and honor the sacrifices they made to help America become the land of the free and the home of the brave for generations of future Americans.
+And even if we aren't willing to call them heroes because of their flaws, we can still marvel at what they created, acknowledge the ideas they fought for, and honor the sacrifices they made to help America become the land of the free and the home of the brave.

-But if we rewrite the history books, disintegrate our founding principles, demonize our brothers and sisters, or cancel those who've come before us because of their flaws, mistakes, or even just because of the color of their skin, several things happen:
+But if we rewrite the history books, attack our founding principles, demonize our brothers and sisters, or erase those who've come before us because of their flaws, mistakes, or even just because of the color of their skin, several things happen:

 We discredit and dishonor the painful journey and sacrifice of those who brought us to where we are today.

-We dissolve one of the strongest bonds that unites us as Americans: our values!
+We dissolve one of the strongest bonds that unites us: our values!

-We don’t give our children the chance to learn from the character and example of those who came before them.
+We don’t give our children the chance to learn from the character of those who came before them.

-We don’t give ourselves the chance to teach our children how good people can do great things and also make mistakes.
+We forget that good people can do great things and also make mistakes.